Welcome to today's edition of the Rush 24-7 podcast.

 Yes, we do.

-The uh the silence demanding an investigation into the dangers and risks associated with using this pill are um uh oh, it's just stunningly silent.
+In the case of RU486, when there were a number of deaths, have been a number of deaths, the silence demanding an investigation into the dangers and risks associated with using this pill are, well, it's just stunningly silent.

-It always turns out that the Bush administration and conservative politics are the problem.
+When they get themselves in some kind of jam or trouble, it always turns out that the Bush administration and conservative politics are the problem.

-Back after this, folks.
+Back after this, folks, stay with us.

 Off and running, brand new week, broadcast excellence.

-As usual, half my brain tied behind my back, just to make it fair.
+As usual, half my brain tied behind my back.

 After making the decision with my husband, I was plunged into an even murkier world, that of finding an abortion provider.

-If information on plan B was hard to come by and practitioners were evasive on emergency contraception, trying to get information on how to abort a pregnancy in 2006 is an even more Byzantine experience for crying out loud.
+If information on Plan B was hard to come by and practitioners were evasive on emergency contraception, trying to get information on how to abort a pregnancy in 2006 is an even more Byzantine experience for crying out loud.

-See, she had she she wouldn't even make phone calls to doctors to try to get a prescription for plan B. I don't know, but uh she apparently scoured the earth trying to find an abortion doctor.
+See, she wouldn't even make phone calls to doctors to try to get a prescription for Plan B.

 Just go to your neighborhood school.